Guidance

 Archiving your international trade veterinary and food documents

-If your goods are validated, the veterinary (or fish) inspector at the border will keep the original health certificate and give you an authenticated copy, which you should keep at your business premises for at least one year.
-You’ll also be given a completed CVED, which you should keep for at least one year.
+You must submit an import notification on IPAFFS to notify authorities in Great Britain about your import.
+If border checks are needed, the inspector at the border will keep any original health certificates and give you an authenticated copy.
+You should keep this copy at your business premises for at least 2 years.
+You’ll also be given a completed CHED, which you should keep for at least 2 years.

-You’ll need a health certificate for most animal and POAO exports.
+There are also controls on exporting live animals or animal products.
+You’ll need a health certificate for most exports of live animals and animal products.
 An official veterinarian will sign and stamp the original certificate.
 You should keep a copy for 2 years.

 Organic and plant products

-To import organic food products, you need authorisation from the Defra.
+To import organic food products, you need authorisation from Defra.
 To apply you must pay a fee of £27 and complete an OB 11 application form.
 Authorisation lasts for one year, after which time it’ll need to be renewed.
-For details, see Organic produce: how to become an importer.
+For more information, see Organic produce: how to become an importer.

 Fruit and vegetables